What is Monetary Realism (MR)?

 Our mission here is to provide an unbiased and apolitical (as best that can be achieved!) perspective of the monetary system.
 We want to educate the public so that they can obtain a better understanding of the system and make more informed decisions.
 In keeping with this educational approach we hope the reader will not be afraid to offer their own policy ideas, critiques of MR and utilize the comments for furthering education.

 MR was established in 2011 by Cullen Roche, Michael Sankowski, Carlos Mucha, Brett Fiebiger and JKH (who can’t be named for professional reasons).
 We are primarily market practitioners who have come to the conclusion that most economists just don’t understand the financial world as well as most people think.
 Through our extensive real-world understanding in banking, futures markets, law and investment management we have developed an “in the trenches” view of the monetary battle field.
-We have developed MR in large part to try to develop a more realistic and pragmatic view of the monetary system and the world of money by viewing it thru the lens of operational understandings as opposed to the theoretical and often flawed perspective that economists teach.
+We have developed MR in large part to try to develop a more realistic and pragmatic view of the monetary system and the world of money by viewing it thru the lens of operational understandings as opposed to the theoretical and often flawed perspective that some economists utilize.

 Below are some of our core views:

 - We believe in the importance of understanding the monetary system as it exists and not how we want it to exist.
+MRists attempt to understand what can be by reversing engineering what has been.
+Therefore, understanding the system for what it is is central tenet of our approach.

 - We believe in the importance of understanding institutions as they exist with regards to their relationship to one another.
+Institutional structures are the “pipes” of our economic plumbing.
+If you want to understand the system you need to understand the piping.

-- The fiat monetary system is a system made up of financial assets therefore we believe in the importance of understanding the accounting that comprises these financial assets.
+- The monetary system is a system made up of financial assets therefore we believe in the importance of understanding the accounting that comprises these financial assets.

 - We believe in the importance of using this accounting and institutional understanding to comprehend the sector financial balances within the monetary system.

 - We view banks as important distributors of money or bank deposits which make up the dominant medium of exchange.
-Therefore, an in-depth understanding of banking is crucial to understanding the monetary system.
+Therefore, an in-depth understanding of banking is crucial to understanding the monetary system

 To obtain a better understanding of Monetary Realism we recommend the following reading (some of which is quite advanced):